 Garlic: Garlic brings out the aroma of the dish as well as adds flavor to the recipe.

 Ground coriander: Ground coriander is a spice that packs lots of flavors.
-It is known to be sweet and citrusy, perfect for any refreshing soup.

 Salt and ground black pepper: They are mainly used for tasing.